Diane Dietz

 Diane Dietz is a former All-American basketball player.
-She played for the University of Michigan from 1979 to 1982 and is the school's second all-time scoring leader with 2,076 points.
+She played for the University of Michigan from 1979 to 1982 and is the school's fourth all-time scoring leader with 2,076 points.
 She also set the Big Ten Conference single-game scoring record with 45 points in 1982.
 In 1996, Dietz became the first women's basketball player inducted into the University of Michigan Athletic Hall of Honor.
 And in 2009, she was inducted into the Academic All-America Hall of Fame.